Want to improve your 2021 revenues? Benchmarking may be the answer.

 And, commercial (and even residential) tenants are increasingly agreeable to spend more to acquire energy-efficient spaces.

-The energy experts at Alternative Utility Services (AUS Energy) have been leaders in Energy Benchmarking since 1993, and have a long, proven track record of helping commercial buildings and facilities leverage the revenue-generating benefits a professional Energy Benchmarking provides.
+The energy experts at Onsite Utility Services Capital (OUS Capital) have been leaders in Energy Benchmarking for close to 30 years, and have a long, proven track record of helping commercial buildings and facilities leverage the revenue-generating benefits a professional Energy Benchmarking provides.

 An energy-efficient building or facility has benefits that stretch far beyond just ‘savings’; it represents a solid, smart pathway to improving revenues.
 And in today’s uncertain economic climate, that is a strategy too important to ignore.
-Energy Benchmarking with AUS Energy is the intelligent step to making that happen.
+Energy Benchmarking with OUS Capital is the intelligent step to making that happen.

-Commercial building and facility owners and managers interested learning more about the Energy Benchmarking the can contact AUS Energy at 800-392-4287, email at info@ausenergy.com, or by visiting https://ausenergy.com/benchmarking.
+Commercial building and facility owners and managers interested learning more about the Energy Benchmarking the can contact OUS Capital at 844-768-7227, email info@ouscapital.com or can visit www.onsiteutilityservices.com/benchmarking.

-Since 1993, Alternative Utility Services, Inc. has been dedicated to unlocking the power of energy and water efficiency for businesses nationwide through innovative solutions that lower energy consumption, reduce energy spend, and increase profits.
-The company’s exceptional staff of energy experts look help companies accomplish their energy efficiency objectives through their extensive suite of solutions.
-They can be reached at info@ausenergy.com.
+Since 1993, Onsite Utility Services Capital has been dedicated to unlocking the power of energy efficiency and clean indoor air for businesses, schools and organizations nationwide.
+Through their innovative as-a-service solutions, they have a long track record of lowering energy consumption, reducing energy spend, providing safe and healthy indoor air, and increasing profits for their clients all across America.
+They can be reached at info@ouscapital.com.

 And that where Energy Benchmarking comes in.